FindMySchool LogoFindMySchool

 North Lincolnshire Council publishes the school’s catchment information and admissions documents, and community schools typically prioritise children in catchment after looked after and previously looked after children.
 Because cut offs can change year by year, families should check the current catchment map and admissions arrangements rather than relying on informal guidance.

 Applications are coordinated through North Lincolnshire Council.
-The council’s coordinated primary admissions scheme states that applications must be submitted by Thursday 15 January 2026, with offers issued on Thursday 16 April 2026.
+The council's coordinated primary admissions scheme states that applications open on 1 September 2026, must be submitted by Friday 15 January 2027, with offers issued on Friday 16 April 2027.

 Yes.
 The school publishes a paid early childcare slot (Kids Club) from 7:45am to 8:15am, a free Breakfast Club from 8:15am to 8:45am, plus after school childcare options running to 4:30pm or 5:45pm depending on the club chosen.

-In 2024, 73% of pupils reached the expected standard in reading, writing and maths combined, compared with an England average of 62%.
-Higher standard performance was 20%, compared with an England benchmark of 8%.
-Average scaled scores were 104 in reading and 104 in maths.
+In the 2025 dataset, 60% of pupils reached the expected standard in reading, writing and maths combined.
+Higher standard performance was 10%.
+Average scaled scores were 106 in reading and 104 in maths.

 Get in touch with the school directly